Retail Store Manager

 Advancement opportunities are best for those with related post-secondary education.

-The employment outlook (pdf) in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

 Salaries for retail store managers cover a very broad range.
 Factors include their experience and qualifications, and the nature of the business.
-When they are starting a new business or during economic downturns, self-employed managers may earn very little.
+When starting a new business or during economic downturns, self-employed managers may earn very little.
 However, there is no income ceiling for successful entrepreneurs.
 Salaries for store managers employed by others also range widely, though not as much.

 Wages* | Low (5th percentile) | High (95th percentile) | Average | Median |